wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 `encounter: 2: Gray Ooze`

 - **Treasure**.
 The paneling in the northwest corner conceals a secret door, which can be found with a search of the area and a successful DC 12 Wisdom (Perception) check.
 Beyond the door is a secondary storage area that is much better organized, though a thick layer of dust on the boxes and crates here indicates that no one has accessed it in a while.
-Characters who search this area find two potions of mind reading tucked into a pouch in one of the boxes.
+Characters who search this area find two [[potion of mind reading|potions of mind reading]] tucked into a pouch in one of the boxes.

 ###### C20.
 Attic
  - [ ]